 Second Day – June 14

 The day I can finally see the city.
 While I walk around I hope that it’s not going to thunderstorm again.
 I first walk to a big building that has to be a school for Jewish children.
 It’s a big, but not really striking building.
-I continue my walk through the city centre all the way to the park, where there is an amazing view over the skyline of Belgrade.
+I continue my walk through the city center all the way to the park, where there is a fantastic view over the skyline of Belgrade.

 After lunch, I am meeting with Dushan who I met at the Midrasha the evening before.
-He tells me about his a drone with a camera and suggests to film some nice footage together for the vlog post.
-I always wanted to try to film and fly with a drone, so of course I say yes.
+He tells me about his a drone with a camera and suggests to film some great footage together for the vlog post.
+I always wanted to try to film and fly with a drone, so of course, I say yes.
 Dushan shows me how it works and I can fly over the whole city.
-It Is really nice and cool to see the city from that perspective.
+It is really lovely and cool to see the city from that perspective.

 While Dushan and I are watching all the footages that we have shot, a lot of people are walking into the office of Haver Servia, because it is time for the second Midrasha that week.
-We are going to make galle (special bread that you normally bake for Shabbat).
+We are going to make Challah (special bread that you usually bake for Shabbat).
 It is a lot of fun to make them and see the whole process about how to bake them.
 They even make some special ones with apple and raisins inside.
 Of course, they taste amazing.
-It couldn’t go wrong with so many jews together.
+It couldn’t go wrong with so many Jews together.

 After the Midrasha a couple of people want to show me what Belgrade looks like by night.
-After a small city tour we end up in a street that is full of lanterns and terraces that are filled with people.
-Around them there are a lot of mariachi bands playing music.
-We sit down at one of the nice terraces of a bar and they let me try the local drink Rakia, what tastes really sweet, but strong.
+After a small city tour, we end up on a street that is full of lanterns and terraces that are filled with people.
+Around them, there are a lot of mariachi bands playing music.
+We sit down at one of the lovely terraces of a bar and they let me try the local drink Rakia, what tastes really sweet, but strong.
 Every time they drink a zip, they cheer with each other and wish each other a long life.
-And because of that there is one Serbian word that I will never forget and that I will end this post with: ziveli!
+And because of that, there is one Serbian word that I will never forget and that I will end this post with ziveli!